 I have owned this rig for 10 years now and it is always the one that everyone wants to work at our annual Field Day event!
 I have the a seven digit serial number rig so no early issue problems, from 80 - 2 meters with my R8 and end feed antenna system I work all over the world and keep up with my local club events as well.
 I also have three other rigs but the 746pro is and always has been my work horse.
 Sorry ICOM has drop it from the line but I hope the new pups will carry on the tradition as well!!!
 W2LGA

 Amazing compact transceiver with lots of features.
 Can't go wrong with this one.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the ICOM IC-746 Pro.
+We collect prices paid by real hams over the years to help you estimate the value of new a used ICOM IC-746 Pro.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the ICOM IC-746 Pro might be around:
+Based on historic data, today's second-hand price of the ICOM IC-746 Pro is around: